Single Particle Spectroscopies of $p$-wave and $d$-wave Interacting Bose Gases in Normal Phase: Model

 where $Z = \mathrm{i}\omega_n - \frac{q^2}{4} + 2 \mu$ and the renormalized particle-particle bubble

 The superscripts $p$ and $d$ stand for $p$-wave case and $d$-wave case correspondingly.

 A main difference for high partial wave interaction comparing to $s$-wave interaction is the existence of centrifugal barrier, which makes the coupling between the true or quasi-bound states and the many-body medium very weak.
 This allows us to neglect the contribution from the branch cut of the two-particle vertex function $\Gamma^{p,d}_m$ and only include their pole structure.
-Within this single pole approximation, the particle-particle propagator will take the following simple form
+Within this single pole approximation, the two-particle vertex function will take the following simple form